Bounding causal effects with an unknown mixture of informative and non-informative missingness: Abstract

 \section{Abstract}

-In experimental and observational data settings, researchers often have limited knowledge of the reasons for censored or missing outcomes.
-To address this uncertainty, we propose bounds on causal effects for censored outcomes, accommodating the scenario where censoring is an unobserved mixture of informative and non-informative components.
-Within this mixed censoring framework, we explore several assumptions to derive bounds on causal effects, including bounds expressed as a function of user-specified sensitivity parameters.
+{In experimental and observational data settings, researchers often have limited knowledge of the reasons for missing outcomes.
+To address this uncertainty, we propose bounds on causal effects for missing outcomes, accommodating the scenario where missingness is an unobserved mixture of informative and non-informative components.
+Within this mixed missingness framework, we explore several assumptions to derive bounds on causal effects, including bounds expressed as a function of user-specified sensitivity parameters.
 We develop influence-function based estimators of these bounds to enable flexible, non-parametric, and machine learning based estimation, achieving root-$n$ convergence rates and asymptotic normality under relatively mild conditions.
-We further consider the identification and estimation of bounds for other causal quantities that remain meaningful when informative censoring reflects a competing risk, such as death.
-We conduct extensive simulation studies and illustrate our methodology with a study on the causal effect of antipsychotic drugs on diabetes risk using a health insurance dataset.
+We further consider the identification and estimation of bounds for other causal quantities that remain meaningful when informative missingness reflects a competing outcome, such as death.
+We conduct simulation studies and illustrate our methodology with a study on the causal effect of antipsychotic drugs on diabetes risk using a health insurance dataset.}